lwlss/discstoch/detstocgrowth/README.md

 3. Bayesian deterministic modelling (`BayesDetMod`)

-Here one main function 'bayesdet` can be used to specify growth curves on which to do Bayesian parameter inference using `rjags`.
+Here one main function `bayesdet` can be used to specify growth curves on which to do Bayesian parameter inference using `rjags`.
 Various types of models including the logistic and exponential model with normal and log-normal error measurement can be specified for inference.

 4. Bayesian stochastic modelling (`BayesStochMod`):